apache/druid/docs/do-not-merge.md

 The Coordinator is now more stable and user-friendly.
 This is accompanied by several bug fixes, logging and metric improvements, and a whole new range of capabilities.

-The Coordinator now supports a `smartSegmentLoading` mode, which is enabled by default.
-The Coordinator computes the optimal values for the following configs at run time automatically to best utilize Coordinator runs:
+The new `smartSegmentLoading` mode, which is enabled by default, configures the Coordinator to compute optimal values for the following configs at run:

 * `maxSegmentsInNodeLoadingQueue`
 * `maxSegmentsToMove`